Glossary of TDR Terms

 - Conservation Easement

 - Extinguishing Development Rights

 Some of the more common rights include ownership of any mineral deposits under the land, or the timber growing on the land.
 Owning a development right means that you own the right to build a structure on the parcel.
 Development rights may be voluntarily separated and transferred from the land.
 The number of development rights a parcel has depends on zoning, acreage, and existing development.
-The number of rights available for transfer may differ (see King County TDR Code and sending site criteria.)
+The number of rights available for transfer may differ (see King County TDR Code and sending site information.)

 The sending site is the parcel of land from which development rights will be transferred.
 After transferring the development rights from the sending parcel, future development is limited according to the terms of the conservation easement which is placed over the sending site at the time of transfer.
 King County Code outlines the specific eligibility criteria for sending sites, but generally sending sites are rural parcels providing productive agricultural or forestry values, critical wildlife habitat or other public benefits such as open space, regional trail connectors.
 Urban parcels can send development rights if the are urban separators zoned R-1.

 Receiving sites are sites to which development rights are transferred.
 Typically, these are parcels of land in urban areas where the existing services and infrastructure can accommodate additional growth.
 Development rights that are "sent" off of a sending site are placed on a receiving site.
 Landowners may place development rights onto a receiving site either by transferring them from a qualifying parcel they own, or by purchasing the development rights from a sending site landowner with certified TDRs, or purchasing them from the King County TDR Bank.
 With transferred development rights a landowner may develop the receiving site at a higher density than is otherwise allowed by the base zoning.
 For more information about receiving sites, see receiving site information and King County Code.

 Qualified Sending Site